Isaac S. Hascall: Career

 While practicing law in Atchison, Kansas, Hascall was elected as a member of the Constitutional Convention of Kansas and also served as a probate judge there.
 He quit practicing law in Atchison in 1860 and moved to Colorado and soon after to Oregon with a prospecting party and settled in the mining town of Auburn, Oregon.
 He began practicing law there and was elected as the city attorney.
 In 1863, Hascall continued prospecting in the mountains of Idaho.
-From 1863 to 1865, Hascall traveled through California, Nevada (he was admitted to the Nevada bar in 1864), New York, Kentucky, Illinois, Michigan, Canada, and Pennsylvania; he finally settled in Omaha, Nebraska, in March of 1865.
+From 1863 to 1865, Hascall traveled through California, Nevada (he was admitted to the Nevada bar in 1864), New York, Kentucky, Illinois, Michigan, Canada, and Pennsylvania; he finally settled in Omaha, Nebraska, in March 1865.
 He set up a law practice in Omaha in 1865 at 15th and Farnam Streets, and in the summer of 1865, he was appointed as Probate Judge of Douglas County, Nebraska, and was later elected to the position in his own right.

-In 1866, Hascall was elected to the Nebraska State Senate from Douglas County and served in the second session, which was a speical session called by Governor David Butler meeting on February 20 and 21 of 1867 to consider the question of a black suffrage amendment to the Nebraska Constitution of 1866.
+In 1866, Hascall was elected to the Nebraska State Senate from Douglas County and served in the second session, which was a special session called by Governor David Butler meeting on February 20 and 21 of 1867 to consider the question of a black suffrage amendment to the Nebraska Constitution of 1866.
 Congress had rejected the proposed Nebraska Constitution of 1866 and Nebraska's application for statehood until Nebraska agreed to an amendment allowing black people to vote.
 When the special session convened to consider the black suffrage amendment, Hascall became the deciding vote in favor of black suffrage, allowing the amendment to pass and thus hastening Nebraska's statehood which came into force on March 1, 1867.

 Hascall resigned his position as Probate Judge in August 1867 in order to travel West to Cheyenne, Wyoming.
 He returned to Omaha in 1868 and was again elected to the Nebraska State Senate for Douglas County in 1870.
 In the Spring of 1871, he was elected as a delegate from Douglas County to the Nebraska Constitutional Convention of 1871.
 The constitution produced by this convention was ultimately rejected by the voters of Nebraska on September 17, 1871.
-After the resignation of Ebenezer E. Cunningham as President pro tempore of the Nebraska State Senate in late 1871, which occurred after the impeachment and removal of Governor David Butler, Hascall was elected as the new President pro tempore of the Nebraska State Senate.
+After the resignation of Ebenezer E. Cunningham as President of the Nebraska State Senate in late 1871, which occurred after the impeachment and removal of Governor David Butler, Hascall was elected as the new President of the Nebraska State Senate.